Ayoade Bamgboye

-Ayoade Zahrah Bamgboye is a Nigerian and British comedian.
+Ayoade Zahrah Bamgboye is a Nigerian and British comedian and actress.
 She won the Edinburgh Comedy Award for Best Newcomer in 2025.

 Early life

 Bamgboye was born in London and grew up in Lagos.
 She moved to London in her 20s.

 Career

 At the 2025 Edinburgh Festival Fringe, Bamgboye's debut solo show Swings and Roundabouts was awarded The DLT Entertainment Best Newcomer at the Edinburgh Comedy Awards; she is the first Black woman to win the award.
 Swings and Roundabouts also won NextUp Comedy's 'Biggest Award in Comedy', and Bamgboye performed the show in a run at the Soho Theatre in October 2025.

+Bamgboye names Jack Black, Maya Rudolph, and Chris Morris as her comedy influences.

+Bamgboye is part of the Saturday Night Live UK cast.

+in 2026, she appeared on Make That Movie, a Channel 4 comedy created by Sam Campbell.